-Sometimes I just get amazed at the programs some of the people marketing 401(k) rollovers use.
-My latest moan, is how exit strategy programs are designed.
+Sometimes I just get amazed at the people marketing 401(k) rollovers use.
+My latest moan is how exit strategy programs are designed.

 Essentially, several of the companies offering 401(k) rollovers suggest the following as an exit strategy:

-- In year 2 or 3 the corporation redeems the stock owned by the retirement plan.
+In year two or three, the corporation redeems the stock owned by the retirement plan.

 The rationale for this strategy is that the business can now be sold as an asset sale rather than a stock sale.
 (Most accountants and attorneys prefer asset sales because of the avoidance of unknown liabilities)

 The transaction redeeming the stock is done early in the corporation existence for two reasons:

 The value of the stock will be lower.

 The built in capital gains will be lower.